melezhik/sparrow/README.md

 ## Outthentic suites

-Outthentic suites are small testing / monitoring suites for various cases from monitoring available disk space to checking if your web server is healthy.
-Term outthentic here refers to [Outthentic DSL](https://github.com/melezhik/outthentic-dsl) which such a suites are based on.
+Outthentic suites are small scenarios based on Outthentic DSL to provide solutions for various testing, monitoring, reporting tasks from checking available disk space to ensuring that your web server is healthy.

 There are 2 type of outthentic suites - swat and generic.
 Read further.

 ## Sparrow plugins